A.

 when Herod

-and tells him it's all right to return.
-However when he does return
+tells him it's all right to return.
+However when he does return he finds

-he finds that Herod's son is now reigning and he fears that he might
+that Herod's son is now reigning and he fears that he might still move

-still move against them.
-For a fourth time God speaks to Joseph through
+against them.
+For a fourth time God speaks to Joseph through a dream and

 , and yet

-these two chapters he has seen it as the working out of God's declared
+two chapters he has seen it as the working out of God's declared plan.

 Let's consider some of these things further; first dreams.